 You might like...

-Wonderful Aquilegia 'Texas Yellow' creates a big statement in a border.
+Aquilegia 'Texas Yellow' creates a big statement in a border.
 Its tall stalks carry an abundance of outward-facing, large, bright lemon-yellow flowers with long spurs.
-Be aware that they do spread prolifically, and stop this happening by removing the dead flowerheads.
-Aquilegia 'Texas Yellow' produces bright yellow blooms from March to May.
+It's ideal for growing in ornamental borders, particularly in cottage-garden schemes, where it thrives in sun or partial shade.

 Cultivar: Texas Yellow